coastal-science/call-catalog-viewer/catalogs/README_catalog_format.md

   - Path to the sound file
 - description-file
   - Path to the markdown description file
-- pod
-  - Pod data for the call
-- clan
-  - Clan data for the call

-Each of the above must be included in the `fields` section of the .yaml file, as well as in each additional entry in the `calls` section.
+Each of the above must be included in the `fields` section of the YAML file.
+Each of the fields and must also appear in each additional entry in the `calls` section

 Valid `fields` section